 We will continue to monitor progress that is being made.
-While our own funds are modest, we do have a \$8.8 million stake in York University's overall endowment fund of \$632 million (about 1.3%).
+While our own funds are modest, we do have a \$9.3 million stake (as of 30 April 2024) in York University's overall endowment fund.
 In April 2010 we received a report from the York Foundation concerning SRI initiatives.
 We continue to monitor and discuss efforts made by YUFA to secure action in this area.
 In 2019-20, a meeting was requested with York Endowment Fund representatives to enable further discussion, but we were advised that we should deal with the Board of Governors directly.
 We are currently working with other YUFA funds to secure an optimal investment policy and advice for our own accumulated funds.